petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/reactjs-app/README.md

 And change the background color, so you can see the snow (tesla-style.css) Or change the properties of this component.

+# Exersize 7
+Convert the TeslaBattery.js component to a Functional component with React hooks.
+See my article @DzoneInc, how to do this:  https://dzone.com/articles/steps-to-convert-the-react-tesla-battery-range-calc-to-func-comp-with-hooks

 # Final Exersise
 To easy for you. implement Redux according to this post: